iov-one/iov-core/docs/KeyBase.md

 ### Generation of HD Seeds

-The Web4 Keybase will require the ability to generate new seeds from entropy for a user, when needed.
+The iov-core Keybase will require the ability to generate new seeds from entropy for a user, when needed.
 This can occur when a UserProfile is made, or later on demand by the User.

 ### Import/Export of HD Seeds

-Users will also need the ability to Import seeds from other software, and Export Seeds from Web4 for reuse in other software.
+Users will also need the ability to Import seeds from other software, and Export Seeds from iov-core for reuse in other software.

 ### Creation of Public Keys, and Addresses